John Brennan Fast Facts

 November 2005-January 2009 - President and CEO of The Analysis Corporation.

-2008 - Intelligence adviser to then-Sen. Barack Obama during his presidential campaign.
+2008 - Intelligence adviser to then-Sen. Obama during his presidential campaign.

-January 20, 2009-March 2013 - Assistant to President Barack Obama for Homeland Security and Counterterrorism.
+January 20, 2009-March 2013 - Assistant to President Obama for Homeland Security and Counterterrorism.

-January 7, 2013 - Nominated by President Barack Obama to be director of the CIA.
+January 7, 2013 - Nominated by Obama to be director of the CIA.

 February 7, 2013 - Testifies before the Senate Intelligence Committee as part of his confirmation hearings.